AI-enabled Cyber-Physical In-Orbit Factory -- AI approaches based on digital twin technology for robotic small satellite production: AI In-Orbit Factory concept

 All the components of this cyber-physical production system are in parallel modelled as a Digital Process Twin, providing real-time data sharing and communication between all system components as well as allowing for autonomous interaction between system parts.
 Furthermore, AI-based methods enable automated learning from production data to improve individual steps of the assembly process.
-During the process, data is being shared between all system components, from the process control PC, robot, sensors and inspection systems in the environment, as well as the Digital Twin and the human teleoperator in case of remote control.
+Specifically, we implement an AI-based image recognition to detect individual satellite components during assembly as well as a state machine for flexibilisation of the assembly process.
+During the process, data is being shared between all system components, from the process control PC, robot, sensors and inspection systems in the environment, as well as the Digital Process Twin and the human teleoperator in case of remote control.
 This is being achieved using a unified communication interface, the so-called compositor, providing real-time access to all required data between system components.
 All individual components of the AI-In-Orbit-Factory production system are presented in more detail in the following, with special focus on how AI-based methods are employed to improve robustness, reliability and quality of the production process.